U.S. urges all countries to adhere to South China Sea ruling

 Daniel Kritenbrink, U.S. President Barack Obama's top Asia policy advisor, said that Washington had "no need or interest in stirring tension in the South China Sea" as a pretext for involvement in the region.

-Kritenbrink, who is the senior director for Asia affairs at the National Security Council, made clear that Washington did not fear China's rise, "nor do we seek to use the South China Sea to thwart it".

-"...
-We will not turn a blind eye to this important waterway in return for cooperation elsewhere in the world," he added.
+Kritenbrink said, however, that "we will not turn a blind eye to this important waterway in return for cooperation elsewhere in the world."

 U.S. Senator John McCain, chairman of the Senate Armed Services Committee, and fellow Republican Dan Sullivan issued a statement encouraging other claimants, including Vietnam, to seek similar resolution of maritime disputes through arbitration and negotiation.